thirtythreeforty/dpfwebui/doc/internals.md

 roughly described as the "assembler of the web".
-Plugins leveraging this feature embed the [WAMR](https://github.com/bytecodealliance/wasm-micro-runtime) runtime or optionally [Wasmer](https://github.com/wasmerio/wasmer) for running precompiled AssemblyScript code at near native performance.
+Plugins leveraging this feature embed the [WAMR](https://github.com/bytecodealliance/wasm-micro-runtime) runtime or optionally [Wasmer](https://github.com/wasmerio/wasmer) for running precompiled AssemblyScript code at near native performance (TODO: enable WAMR AOT)

 It is worth noting that the Wasm VM and the web view are completely separated entities that only communicate through a minimal key/value pairs interface